 We Are More Than What We Do: St. Joseph the Worker

-They say that necessity is the mother of invention but, as today's feast of St. Joseph the Worker shows us, sometimes measures taken for practical purposes can point to deeper truths.
-Pope Pius XII The memorial of St. Joseph the Worker is a very recent addition to the liturgical calendar.
-Pope Pius XII, who wanted … Continue reading We Are More Than What We Do: St. Joseph the Worker
+St. Joseph the Worker St. Joseph the Worker shows us that necessity is the mother of invention.
+And in fact, we can see in today's feast that, sometimes, measures taken for practical purposes can point to deeper truths.
+Pope Pius XII The memorial of St. Joseph the Worker is a very recent addition to the … Continue reading We Are More Than What We Do: St. Joseph the Worker